 Only the server can score points.
 When the server wins a rally he scores a point and if the receiver wins a rally he or she becomes the server.

 The players can score points by either player serving.
 If the server wins a point, he or she keeps the service and if he serves a fault or fails to make a good return, then the opponent will win the point and get the chance to become the server.
-A player can win a point in a number of ways,
+A player can win a point in a number of ways, including the following:

 1) If the opponent player fails to return the ball before it bounces twice on the floor.